13 Horizon architecture

 Mt Metals Refined ore products

-Ms Mine Spoil Materials leftover from ore processing activities
+Ms Mine Spoil Materials leftover from ore processing activities, excluding overburden

 Ws Wastes Other domestic or commercial rubbish